 Anil Dash is an entrepreneur, activist and advocate working to make technology and the tech industry more humane, inclusive and ethical.
-He is CEO of Fog Creek Software, cofounder of Makerbase, an online community for people who make apps and websites, and Activate, the boutique management consultancy which defines strategies for the most important companies in media and technology.
+He is CEO of Glitch, cofounder of Makerbase, an online community for people who make apps and websites, and Activate, the boutique management consultancy which defines strategies for the most important companies in media and technology.

 Described as a “blogging pioneer” by the New Yorker, Dash has been blogging continuously since 1999, earning recognition as a Webby honoree.
 In 2013, Time named @anildash one of the best accounts on Twitter, and some of its more than half million followers agree.
 His Twitter account is the only one that’s been retweeted by the White House, Bill Gates and Prince, a succinct summarization of Dash’s interests.
 As a writer and artist, Dash has been a contributing editor and monthly columnist for Wired, has had his works exhibited in the New Museum of Contemporary Art, has DJed the XOXO arts festival, and co-created monegraph, the first system to use bitcoin technology to verify original digital creations.